 “Pelvic organ prolapse is a common condition involving the vaginal descent of one or more pelvic organs, most commonly involving the bladder, uterus, and rectum.
 Prolapse is a structural issue that happens due to the loss of pelvic organ support.”

-Because early action is pivotal for the easier reversal of prolapse and for the long-term success of recovery, let’s explore avenues of help.
+Because early action is pivotal for the easier reversal of prolapse and the long-term success of recovery, let’s explore avenues of help.

 Even if your symptoms are very mild or non-existent, it’s best to take action to protect a prolapse from worsening.